regnek/ps-css/README.md

 ### Comments

 * Prefer line comments (use `//` in Sass) over block comments.
-* Prefer comments on their own line.
-Avoid end-of-line comments.
+* Avoid end-of-line comments.
+Prefer comments on their own line, appended at the end of a block.
 * Write detailed comments for code that isn't self-documenting:
   - Uses of z-index
   - Compatibility or browser-specific hacks